 ADEPP Intervention Summaries

 For each intervention reviewed through the ADEPP process, a report called an intervention summary is published on this web page.
 Each intervention summary includes: general information about the intervention; a description of the research outcomes reviewed; ratings of the quality of research and readiness for dissemination; a list of studies and materials reviewed; information about the translation of the intervention to additional settings and populations; and, contact information to obtain more information about implementation or research.
-The long-range vision of this effort is to have hundreds of summaries of evidence-based interventions that serve older adults and people with disabilities available to the public for their consideration and use.
+Currently, the ADEPP intervention summaries are:

 - EnhanceFitness (PDF, 322KB)

 - Healthy Steps for Older Adults (HSOA) (PDF, 543KB)

 - Improving Mood—Promoting Access to Collaborative Treatment (IMPACT) (PDF, 411KB)

 - Programa de Manejo Personal de la Diabetes (Spanish language version of Diabetes Self-Management Program) (PDF, 392KB)

 - Program of All-Inclusive Care for the Elderly (PACE), (PDF, 571KB)